9. TCP/IP Programming

 Dim machine As String

-Dim machineAddress As IPHostEntry
+Dim adresseMachine As IPHostEntry

 While True

-' Enter the name of the machine you are looking for
+' enter the name of the machine you are looking for

 machine = Console.In.ReadLine().Trim().ToLower()

-If machine = "end" Then
+If machine = "fin" Then

 Exit While